 The goal of this project is to develop a pilot program built on scientific best practices that is safe, engaging and successful in increasing students’ knowledge of bullying and its harmful effects and increasing positive actions to stand up to bullying.
 During the spring and fall of 2014, the pilot phase of Free2B is occuring in two Philadelphia middle schools and includes pre-program assessment, screening of the peer bullying multimedia experience, and post-program assessment, as well as four to six weeks of follow-up activities and evaluation at the school.
 Findings from the assessments will be used to make future refinement to the program as it rolls out to more schools and communities across the country.

-Click here to see news coverage of a screening of Free2B for state, federal, and community leaders, including Congressman Chaka Fattah from Pennsylvania's 2nd Congressional District.
+Click here to see news coverage of a spring 2015 screening of Free2B for state, federal, and community leaders, including Congressman Chaka Fattah from Pennsylvania's 2nd Congressional District.

 Leveraging scientific literature and their expertise in delivering effective bullying prevention programming to younger children, VPI researchers at CHOP developed a working model based upon best-practice science that is guiding LCE in the development of the multimedia experience and the evaluation of the program.